tbocek/qotp/Readme.md

 title: "TomTP Payload Packet"
 ---
 packet-beta
-  0: "Ack"
-  1: "S/R"
+  0: "S/R"
-  2: "CLOSE"
+  1-2: "ACK/PAK"
-  3-7: "UNUSED"
+  3-7: "RCV_WND_SIZE"
-  8-71: "RCV_WND_SIZE 64bit"
-  72-103: "Opt.
+  8-39: "Opt.
 ACKs: Example ACK: StreamId 32bit"
-  104-167: "Opt.
-ACKs: Example ACK: StreamOffset 64bit"
+  40-63: "Opt.
+ACKs: Example ACK: StreamOffset 24/48bit"
-  168-183: "Opt.
+  64-79: "Opt.
 ACKs: Example ACK: Len 16bit"
-  184-215: "StreamId 32bit"
+  80-111: "StreamId 32bit"
-  216-279: "StreamOffset 64bit"
+  112-135: "StreamOffset 24/48bit"
-  280-287: "Data..."
+  136-143: "Data..."
 ```
 The TomTP payload packet begins with a header byte containing several control bits:

-* Bits 0 contain the "Ack" field, indicating the if ACK and RCV_WINDOW is present
-* Bit 1 is the "S/R" flag which distinguishes between sender and receiver roles.
+* Bit 0 is the "S/R" flag which distinguishes between sender and receiver roles.
-* Bit 2 closes the stream
-* Bits 3-7 are not used.
+* Bits 1-2:
-*
-* Bytes 8-71 hold the RCV_WND_SIZE, using 64 bits
+  * 0: No ACK/Data with 24bit,
+  * 1: No ACK/Data with 48bit,
+  * 2: ACK with 24bit/Data with 24bit,
+  * 3: ACK with 48bit/Data with 48bit,
+* Bits 3-7: Receiver window size: 1024 << (bits - 1), 31 is not used for rcv, but means CLOSE.
+Max receiver size is 512GB

 If ACK bit is present then:

-* Bytes 72-103 contain the StreamId (32 bits)
+* Bytes 8-39 contain the StreamId (32 bits)
-* Bytes 104-167 hold the StreamOffset, using 64 bits
+* Bytes 40-63 hold the StreamOffset (24 or 48 bits)
-* Bytes 168-183 contain the Len field (16 bits)
+* Bytes 64-79 contain the Len field (16 bits)

 The Data section:

-* Bytes 184-215 contain the StreamId (32 bits)
+* Bytes 80-111 contain the StreamId (32 bits)
-* Bytes 216-279 hold the StreamOffset, using 64 bits
+* Bytes 112-135 hold the StreamOffset (24 or 48 bits)

 Only if data length is greater than zero:

-* Bytes 280-... and beyond contain the actual data payload
+* Bytes 136-... and beyond contain the actual data payload

 ### Overhead
 - **Total Overhead for Data Packets:**
-  52 bytes (crypto header 39 bytes + payload header 13 bytes) with 0 data (for a 1400-byte packet, this results in an overhead of ~3.7%).
+  47 bytes (crypto header 39 bytes + payload header 8 bytes) with 0 data (for a 1400-byte packet, this results in an overhead of ~3.3%).

 ### Communication States and Corner Cases